FelixFourcolor/noteblock-generator/README.md

 Note: Make sure there is enough space in your specified direction.
 The program cannot generate below bedrock, or above the height limit, etc. For example,`--location 0 -64 0 --orientation + - +` will not work.

 ### Theme
-Choose a block that can conduct redstones for the basis of the structure.
+Choose a block that can conduct redstones.
 Default is `stone`.

 Consult Minecraft's documentation for what blocks can conduct redstone and their technical names (java version).

 ### Blend
 By default, the program will clear the entire space before generating.
 With `--blend`, it will place noteblocks and redstone components where they need to be, remove things that may interfere with the redstones (e.g. water), and leave the rest as-is.
 The result is the structure will appear blended in with its environment, which in my opinion looks quite nice.

-This is an experimental feature (the list of things to be removed is continually updated).
+This is an experimental feature.
 If the redstones and/or noteblocks don't behave as expected, turn it off.